Ucdemir/Ucdemir-Inn_App_Purchase_v2/README.md

 **Note: Google use cache functions..
 That result some updates to be updated lately...
 If you want immediate update.
-Clear Google Play data from settings**
+Clear Google Play Application data from device settings**